BoyBaykiller/IDKEngine/Readme.md

 # IDKEngine

 This is some OpenGL stuff I've been experimenting with lately.
-I am using a lot of modern OpenGL features like Direct State Access or the whole "Approaching Zero Driver Overhead" thing to create a efficient renderer.
+I am using a lot of modern OpenGL features like Direct State Access, Indirect Multi Drawing or Bindless Textures to create a efficient renderer.

 Feature list:
  - ImGui